vanHavel/TwitNet/README.md

 #### Command Line Arguments
 TODO
 ### train_model.py
 Trains a given model for a specified number of epochs.
-For this, the training data is split into training and validation data, and the loss is evaluated regularily on the validation data.
-The model parameters are also saved regularily.
+For this, the training data is split into training and validation data, and the loss is evaluated regularly on the validation data.
+The model parameters are also saved regularly.
 If desired, the model can be trained on the complete training data, with the potential danger of overfitting - the loss will then be evaluated on a part of the training data.
 The learning rate is adjusted automatically once the loss stops decreasing.
 #### Command Line Arguments
 TODO
 ### sample.py
 Samples tweets from a trained word based language model.
 For this purpose the user can supply an initial sequence to the model which is then completed into a number of tweets of specified maximum length.

 If special tokens for links etc. where created during preprocessing, they are replaced with values sampled uniformly at random from the stored tweet data.
-Unless specified by the corresponding flag, no \<unknown\> tokens will be samples.
+Unless specified by the corresponding flag, no \<unknown\> tokens will be sampled.
 One can also experiment with a temperature argument for sampling, where a temperature < 1 will lead to a less random output.
 Note that it will initially take several seconds to load the model parameters.
 #### Command Line Arguments
 TODO
 ### sample_char.py